EntityProtocol/preact/DEBUGGING_CHALLENGE.md

 Issues.
 Then, your heart drops into your stomach.
 It appears that Hackerman, a core contributor who was recently banned from the project for secretly inserting malicious code, has sabotaged the project!
-Before losing his commit access, he added a devious bug to the code.
+Before losing his commit access, he added a series of diabolical bugs to the code.

 ![Image of Hackerman](https://media.giphy.com/media/RyXVu4ZW454IM/giphy.gif)